InessaRepeshko/java-application-metro-stations/applications/src/main/java/applications/console_application/README.md

 ## Overview

-The "Metro Stations" Console Application project is a ```Maven```-based console application demonstrating various functionalities including ```Stream API``` usage, serialization, file operations, and logging.
+The "Metro Stations" Console Application ```Maven```-based project of a console application for working with TXT, XML and JSON files with data on metro stations and statistics on operating hours of stations and ridership.
+The application demonstrates functionality such as using ```Stream API```, serialization, file operations and logging.

 Description of the entities that are represented in the program hierarchy of classes: